pandas-dev/pandas/doc/source/getting_started/intro_tutorials/03_subset_data.rst

 selection brackets ``[]``.
 Only rows for which the value is ``True`` will be selected.

-We know from before that the original titanic ``DataFrame`` consists of 891 rows.
+We know from before that the original Titanic ``DataFrame`` consists of 891 rows.
 Let’s have a look at the amount of rows which satisfy the condition by checking the ``shape`` attribute of the resulting ``DataFrame`` ``above_35``: